opendri/opendri.github.com/guide/chapter4.md

 	</ul>
 </div>

 By expanding the stock of available information about risk, OpenDRI helps its clients target their DRM investments in areas with the highest potential impact.
-The architecture for this work is highly specific to the client's context.
+The design of each engagement is highly specific to the client's context.
 As a result, the Design phase of OpenDRI starts by listening: reviewing the use cases, concerns, and hopes collected during the Scoping mission.
 The initial OpenDRI team co-develops a set of practical solutions for collecting and curating the right data for their analytical needs.
+It focuses on making these solutions immediately useful for the partners and scalable in the local context.

 OpenDRI has amassed a set of solutions and is still expanding its repertoire.
 Other organizations are exploring their own approaches.
 This Design chapter summarizes an approach for today's methods, leaving room for expansion and rethinking in the future.

 ***

 ## Objectives

-A core objective of OpenDRI is to build an ecosystem of educated users around a national data management system for disaster risk management.
+The core objective of OpenDRI is to build an ecosystem of educated users around a national data management system for disaster risk management.

 <div class="info-box image-right adapted width-200px">
 <h4>Co-Design as a Core Value</h4>
 <p>The World Bank has learned some hard lessons in the process of building an ecosystem for open risk data with its clients.
+After the earthquake in Haiti in 2010, the Bank built a data catalogue for the national mapping agency, instead of working within the agency to meet its immediate needs and gradually build a data catalogue that met its internal requirements.
+The first GeoNode failed: it had stale data and its technical infrastructure was not maintained</p>
-Implementation by a formal institution **on behalf of** a country is no where near as effective as co-designing and co-deployment **in partnership with** a host government and a larger network of DRM partners.
-Whenever conceivably possible, a slow process of designing and building the data catalogue and collating the data should be done with the client leading the process, and formal partners creating the supporting structures. </p>
+<p>Implementation by a formal institution **on behalf of** a country is no where near as effective as co-designing and co-deployment **in partnership with** a host government and a larger network of DRM partners.
+Whenever conceivably possible, a slow process of designing and building the data catalogue and collating the data should be done with the client leading the process and formal partners creating the supporting structures.
+Haiti's national mapping agency just launched the new version of a data catalogue in GeoNode, co-designed with the Bank and is now being loaded with fresh data.</p>
 </div>

 Unlike many DRM practices, design in OpenDRI unfolds as iterative discovery.
 OpenDRI tends to bring those who have direct and specific knowledge of the constraints and realities into relationship with those who interpret and write policy.
 In the process, the teams explore faster, cheaper, and simpler ways to collect data while altering the frameworks by which government pursues data sharing.
 In turn, this process opens new possibilities in the minds of the partners,leading to innovation and catalyzing a new cycle to design a novel approach.